abdullahq3102/ECE326-Lab/README.md

 # Lab 2
 Currently being hosted on http://54.160.252.208:8082/
 ## For running web server
-run ec2 instance with `python deploy_ec2.py`
+make sure to configure your aws CLI to create the security group run ec2 instance with `python deploy_ec2.py`
 It will put the link to the frontend in the terminal